 If you follow our tips pretty soon you’ll have the best looking lawn in the neighbourhood.
 However, you can still meet some difficulties because both, the aerating of the lawn and the dethatching are not easy tasks.

-We have a team of experienced professionals who have been trained for these and many other lawn maintenance jobs and are ready to help you.
+We have a team of experienced professional gardeners who have been trained for these and many other lawn maintenance jobs and are ready to help you.
 So, if you don’t have the time, the equipment or the nerves to do this yourself, don’t hesitate to give us a call.
 At your request dethatching the lawn and aerating it can be included in our lawn mowing services in Melbourne.